Photoemission from the gas phase using soft x-ray fs pulses: An investigation of the space-charge effects: Introduction

 While a simple theoretical description of the space-charge limited (SCL) current in thermionic valves or phototubes was well established decades ago \cite{Belinov_09}, a rigorous treatment of the Coulomb interactions in the photoelectron cloud is much more complex but some effective simplified models have been proposed.
-The space-charge effects are traditionally treated distinguishing between a deterministic contribution, which represents the repulsive force exerted by the average (macroscopic) charge density $\rho(\mathbf{r},t)$ of the electron cloud, and a stochastic contribution, which describes the electron-electron scattering events and takes into account the granularity and stochastic nature of the electron cloud \cite{Kruit_incoll_97,Schonhense_18}.
+The space-charge effects are traditionally treated distinguishing between a deterministic contribution, which represents the repulsive force exerted by the average (macroscopic) charge density $\rho(\mathbf{r},t)$ of the electron cloud, and a stochastic contribution, which describes the electron-electron scattering events and takes into account the granularity and the stochastic nature of the electron cloud \cite{Kruit_incoll_97,Schonhense_18}.
+Generally speaking, the deterministic part leads to a rotation of the particle distribution in the position and momentum space, while the contribution of the stochastic part induces a broadening of the distribution \cite{Schonhense_15a}.
 Simulations of the deterministic effects are usually carried out following the trajectories as a function of time of a limited number of particles and apportioning the total charge of the electron cloud among the considered trajectories.
 The use of advanced softwares like SIMION\textsuperscript{\textregistered}, based on the solution of the Laplace's equation, allowed to include the space-charge effects in the simulation of the motion of the photoelectrons inside a time-of-flight (TOF) spectrometer \cite{Schonhense_18,Greco_16,Schonhense_15}.
-Long, Itchkawitz and Kabler proposed more than twenty years ago a model to predict the deterministic contribution to the energy broadening of the PES structures.
-In this model the photoelectrons are described as a negative charge flying between the plates of a spherical capacitor \cite{Long_96}.
-Despite its numerous simplifications, this model justifies the linear dependence of the energy broadening $\Delta E_B$ on the ratio $N/a$ and revealed to be effective in quantifying the order of magnitude of $\Delta E_B$ measured in PES experiments with different pulsed sources \cite{Verna_16}.
-The stochastic contribution to the space charge has been known for many years in electron microscopy as Boersch effect \cite{Boersch_54} and it induces an energy momentum broadening that adds to the effects of the charge density $\rho(\mathbf{r},t)$ \cite{Kruit_incoll_97,Schonhense_18}.
+This approach was particularly effective in the correction of the deterministic effect of the space charge phenomenon in time and angular photoemission from solid samples upon using time-of-flight momentum microscopy \cite{Kutnyakov_20}.
+In this instrument, a strong electric field is applied in front of the sample, a condition that is not typically encountered in other spectroscopic setup where a field-free region exists close to the sample.
+Therefore, the large number of slow secondary electrons and the few faster core level and valence electrons emitted from the solid have a different expansion of their momentum-distribution discs in the strong extractor field of the instrument, allowing to reconstruct the experimental spectra limiting the space-charge effect influence.